West Coast and Islay Whiskey Tour Highlights

-- Tour of Oban distillery.
-The distillery is unusual in that it sits in the heart of the town of Oban, and offers regular guided tours of the distillery finishing with a wee dram of Oban’s excellent 14 yr old single malt whiskey.
+- Tour of Oban Distillery.
+The distillery is unusual in that it sits in the heart of the town of Oban and offers regular guided tours of the distillery.
+Finish with a wee dram of Oban’s excellent 14 yr old single malt whiskey.

 - Continuing on we travel along the wonderfully scenic west coast to Kilmartin Glen and into the ancient Kingdom of Dalriada.
-This is one of the most important areas of Neolithic sites in Scotland, with over 350 monuments to discover, including burial mounds, mysterious stone carvings and standing stones.
+This is one of the most important areas of Neolithic sites in Scotland, with over 350 monuments to discover.
+It includes burial mounds, mysterious stone carvings and standing stones.

-- From here we then journey to Kennacraig, to board the early evening ferry (2 hr crossing) to the beautiful island of Islay, for the next 3 nights.
+- We then journey to Kennacraig.
+Here we will board the early evening ferry (2 hr crossing) to the beautiful island of Islay.
+This is our base for the next 3 nights.

 - Ardbeg Distillery situated on the south coast of the island.
-Ardbeg is peatiest of all the malt whiskey on Islay and offer regular tours and tastings, after which you can enjoy a delicious lunch at the old kiln cafe.
+Ardbeg is peatiest of all the malt whiskey on Islay.
+It offers regular tours and tastings.
+After your scotch you can enjoy a delicious lunch at the old kiln cafe.